OB-lab/James-et-al.-2023-MolecularEcology/README.md

 Samples were plated randomly with despect to Dune/Headland morphology (for  natural population samples) or gravitropic/agravitropic status (for advanced recombinant samples).
 X lanes were used.

+## A note on differences between populations in this pipeline
+The bioformatic processing of the datasets (natural populations and advancted recombinant populations) was conducted by different researchers at separate times.
+Extremely similar pipelines were used overall, with common programs used for all major steps, as is evidenced below.
+The few minor cleaning/proccessing steps where the piplines diverge or use different program reflect personal tool preferences.

 ## Quality filtering
 We received forward and reverse files for each individual that had been cleaned by BGI to remove: barcode sequences, DNBseq adaptors, low quality reads (50% of quality scores <10), and reads containing >10% unidentified bases.